 Late in 2018 FANC and our Finnish-Malagasy Manondroala 2 team got information that we have received funding for 4 years from Ministry for Foreign Affairs in Finland to start our new project Manondroala 2 – Empowering co-operation of government and civil society in forest protection in Madagascar.
 Now we would like to share what have we been doing during the first months of this new project!

 First months of 2019 we were busy making work contracts, drafts of partnership agreements, tentative timetables, budgets and other essential steps to start a new project.
 Tasks were shared and final team of Manondroala 2 was decided: In Finland, Laura Blomberg works as an international coordinator and restoration specialist, and Olli Turunen as techical expert in forest mapping and monitoring.
-In Madagascar we have 3 members of staff that working in project: Angela Tarimy is our national coordinator and trainer.
-Daulphin Razafipahatelo is our GIS-expert and Haingotiana Ramiarinjanahary helps us occassionally for example when visiting our local partner in Andasibe.
+In Madagascar we have 3 members of staff that work in our project: Angela Tarimy is our national coordinator and trainer.
+Daulphin Razafipahatelo is our GIS-expert and Haingotiana Ramiarinjanahary who helps us occassionally for example when visiting our local partner in Andasibe.

 First, Laura and Angela met Association Mitsinjo’s staff to discuss and plan future co-operation.
 Mitsinjo has been for long time FANC’s partner in other projects, and in this project Mitsinjo will share information of best restoration practises and attend in expertise exchange (please see the previous blog for more details).